How to make high quality silage

 It is good to Remember

-It is not easy to produce high-quality silage.
+It is not easy to make high quality silage.
 Starting with the crop containing high nutritional value that usually is expensive and requires much care, ensiling process needs specific machinery, physical structure (silos), and plastic sheets for the coverage.
 Farmers cannot afford the risk of losing the entire crop with a poorly made silage.

 Some crops that have better nutritional value also have good ensiling characteristics such as maize and sorghum.
 However, to ensure high-quality silage it is often necessary to use techniques such as crop wilting and application of additives, which can make the process more expensive.